rapidsai/deployment/source/tools/kubernetes/dask-operator.md

     # ...
 ```

-Inside our pod spec we are configuring one container that uses the `rapidsai/base` container image.
+Inside our Pod spec we are configuring one container that uses the `rapidsai/base` container image.
 It also sets the `args` to start the `dask-cuda-worker` and configures one NVIDIA GPU.

 #### Scheduler

-Next we have a `scheduler` section that also contains a `spec` for the scheduler pod and a `service` which will be used by the operator to create a `Service` resource to expose the scheduler.
+Next we have a `scheduler` section that also contains a `spec` for the scheduler Pod and a `service` which will be used by the operator to create a `Service` resource to expose the scheduler.

 ```yaml
 # ...